Available with Workflow Manager license.

 A workflow diagram is a visual representation of a business process and consists of individual steps and paths.
-In Workflow Manager, this is more than a simple flowchart, as each step can be configured with its own type, style, and logic, and paths can be configured to perform specific actions after a step is run.
+In Workflow Manager, this is more than a simple flowchart, as each step can be configured with its own type, properties, options, and style, and paths can be configured to perform specific actions after a step is run.
 For example, a question step prompts you to answer a question, and a mapping step opens a specific map.
 When a path is followed, it can change the status of the job or change the person to whom a step is assigned.
 By designing a workflow with different types of steps and paths, an organization can model end-to-end work that crosses multiple departments, locations, and software products.

 All jobs are created from a job template that is associated with a workflow diagram.
 The job template contains the default job properties assigned to a job when it's first created, such as the first person to whom it is assigned; the priority and due date; and any additional job properties that were added by your organization.

 A job is a single unit of work in the Workflow Manager system.
 In some organizations, a job may be known as a work order or a task.
 It can be assigned to a person, many people, or a group, and scheduled for completion by a certain date.
 It includes the workflow steps to complete and the job's details, outlining its scope.
 It can also contain additional help for completing steps, attachments, the job's location, and associations to spatial data.
 Many jobs of the same type can be created in the system.

 Workflow Manager allows work to be associated with a geographic location that can assist with managing and automating your jobs.
 The job's location can be defined as a point, line, polygon, or as multipart lines and polygons.
 You can also use a job's location to streamline jobs as follows:

 - Visualize jobs on a map and change the color of the locations based on attribute values defined in shared charts to create a visual job status dashboard.

 - Use the boundary of a job's location as an input for a tool, model, or script that runs as a step in a workflow.